World’s largest containership makes its first crossing through Suez Canal

 The boxship measures 400 meters in length and 61.5 meters in width.
 It weighs about 235,000 tons and can transport 23,992 containers.

 The vessel is the most recent addition to the Evergreen Marine Corporation’s fleet.
 It was delivered to the company by South Korean shipbuilder Samsung Heavy Industries (SHI) in July this year.

-Ever Ace crossed the Suez Canal on its maiden voyage to Europe en route to the Port of Rotterdam.
+Ever Ace passed the Suez Canal on its maiden voyage to Europe en route to the Port of Rotterdam.

 It had set sail from the Port of Taipei earlier in August 2021.

-The Suez Canal Authority (SCA) shared the moment on social media, and the captain and the crew were greeted after the successful crossing.
+The Suez Canal Authority (SCA) shared the moment on social media, and the captain and the crew were greeted after the successful transiting.